The politicization of Christianity in the Philippines

 The Catholic church, especially during the Marcos era, had become critical of government evil and corruption.
 Their confirmation bias exists today and has influenced evangelical Christians in the Philippines.

 Cardinal Sin openly rebuked Marcos and was responsible for encouraging citizens to fill EDSA.
-There is no doubt that the Catholic clergy was responsible for the People Power revolution.
-The EDSA Shrine honoring the “colossal Mary” stands as a testament to it.
+Undoubtedly, the Catholic clergy was responsible for the People Power revolution.
+The EDSA Shrine honoring the “colossal Mary” is a testament to it.

 Not everyone is a prophet, nor are there more than 12 apostles

 God called prophets to support or rebuke kings in the past.
-But today, nearly the entire clergy think they are called for the same purpose.
+But today, nearly all clergy think they are called for the same purpose.

 Today, we see the same pattern.
 From Bishop Socrates Villegas to priests, homilies are at times aimed at criticizing the government.